KillMonga130/AI-agent-aws/docs/AMPLIFY.md

 - Build settings: leave default (no build step)
 - Artifact (build) directory: set to `web`

+Tip: This repo includes an `amplify.yml` at the repo root that tells Amplify to publish the `web/` folder directly.
+If the console asks for a build command, you can leave it blank or use a no-op (e.g., `echo no-build`).

 3) Save and deploy
 - Click "Save and deploy"
 - First build takes ~1–2 minutes